 QBE

-International insurer with a dedicated Australian commercial division.
-QBE offers professional indemnity and liability packages well-suited to healthcare practitioners including physiotherapists.
+ASX-listed insurer with a dedicated Australian commercial division.
+QBE's PI and liability packages are well suited to healthcare practitioners including physiotherapists, with its FastFlow portal enabling fast broker access.

 Comprehensive liability cover